booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

     * In my `presentations` repo
 * There's the link to the ActiveRecord-Repository gem
     * But it's easier to get there from my GitHub page
+* Feel free to stop me in the hall to ask me questions

 -----